lagonzalez1/monorep/README.md

   Downloads the static_data
   Upgrades the base dependencies if alignment is possible.

+  Reasoning on dependencies manager class:
+    Since i know my base dependancies ie (pyproject.toml) I can check a new version of lets say numpy2.1.1 -> numpy2.3.0 with the rest of the same dependencies.
+    Checking the dependency by building an image and running the container.
+If no error arises then store package and version.
+    Alignment occurs when all numpy 2.3.0 successfully build and run accross len(apps).

 2. Bulding the python-base
   * Since the align_python_deps() function updates the base after alignment is complete, this step is not needed*